slyval/guidelines/Guidelines/REST API Guidelines.md

 The above status codes are mainly meant to provide guidelines when impementing the server side.
 It should be noted that other status codes may be raised by the hosting systems and must be handled accordingly when developing a client.

 #### Payload
-As REST is a a state tranfer mechanism, the response payload is used for that purpose and contains either resources/collections or errors.
+As REST is a a state tranfer mechanism, the response payload is used for that purpose and contains either resources/collections or error messages.

-As a guideline for naming conventions, the attribute names should be in camelCase.
+The representations can be serialized in multiple formats that include JSON and XML.
+Usually the conversion is achieved by converting an object repre

 JSON should be the used as the serialization format of choice and XML should be provided as a fallback.